sderosiaux/every-single-day-i-tldr/README.md

 > Note for my employer: this is stuff I'm reading mostly off work of course. :angel:

+# 17-11-2016

+- https://dev.to/naveen/how-to-write-an-object-oriented-program-that-doesnt-suck good advise to do better object oriented.
+The point being one class == one responsability

 # 16-11-2016

 - http://demos.algorithmia.com/colorize-photos/ Again, deep learning usage.
 Colorize a black and white photo, not bad AT ALL